 You are encouraged to report general wrongdoing to your supervisor.
-However the PID Act requires that - for a report to be a public interest disclosure - it must be made to a public official in accordance with the Council's disclosure procedures.
+However the PID Act requires that for a report to be a public interest disclosure it must be made to a public official in accordance with the Council's disclosure procedures.
 For Woollahra Council, this means in accordance with this Policy and Internal Reporting System.

-Any supervisor who receives a report that they believe may be a public interest disclosure must refer the staff member making the report to one of the positions listed below.
+Any supervisor who receives a report that they believe may be a public interest disclosure must refer the individual making the report to one of the positions listed below.
 The broader responsibilities of these positions are outlined in Council's Internal Reporting System attached to this Policy.

-If you are a staff member and your report involves a Councillor, you should make it to the General Manager or the Mayor.
-If you are a Councillor and your report is about another Councillor, you should make it to the General Manager or the Mayor.
+If your report involves a councillor, you should make it to the General Manager.
+If your report relates to the General Manager, you should make it to the Mayor.

-The following positions are the only staff within Woollahra Council who can receive an internal public interest disclosure in accordance with the Act and this Policy and Reporting System:
+The following positions are the only staff within Woollahra Council who can receive an internal public interest disclosure.